-This supereasy treat, courtesy of the American Kennel Club, requires only three ingredients and about an hour of your time.
+This super easy treat, courtesy of the American Kennel Club, requires only three ingredients and about an hour of your time.
 Here’s what to gather before you begin:

-- 1 cup canned pumpkin
+- 1 cup of canned pure pumpkin

-- ½ cup xylitol-free peanut butter
+- 1/2 cup of xylitol-free peanut butter

 Shoutout to The British Baker for this creative recipe — it’s like Thanksgiving dinner in a biscuit!
 You’ll use ingredients like dried cranberries, shredded turkey, and chicken broth (you can even make this at home), so you can rest assured knowing your dog is being fed only the best.

-First, heat your oven to 350 degrees and prep your baking sheet with grease or parchment paper.
-In a mixing bowl, combine your dry ingredients before adding in the shredded turkey and dried cranberries.
+First, heat your oven to 350 degrees Fahrenheit and prep your baking sheet with grease or parchment paper.
+In a mixing bowl, combine your dry ingredients before adding the shredded turkey and dried cranberries.
 Once these are all mixed, stir in your wet ingredients until you have a thick dough in your bowl.
-Your last ingredient should be the chicken broth, which you’ll add 1 tablespoon at a time until your dough is the perfect texture.
+Your last ingredient should be the chicken broth, which you’ll add one tablespoon at a time until your dough is the perfect texture.

 When you’re cooking for your dog this fall, don’t forget to double-check your ingredients to make sure they’re safe.
-Artificial sweeteners and other digestive irritants hide everywhere in people food, which is why it’s so important to be careful.
-With a watchful eye, though, you and your furry friend are in for a fun and yummy fall!
+Artificial sweeteners and other digestive irritants hide everywhere in people’s food, which is why it’s so important to be careful.
+With a watchful eye, you and your furry friend are in for a fun and yummy fall!